i05nagai/memorandum/language/english_speaking.md

     * racial/sex/age discrimination
     * Until 1986 most companies would not even allow women to take the exams, but such blatant discrimination is now disappearing
     * Discrimination against women at work is a problem
+* discriminate
+    * Children rarely discriminate against children of a different race
+    * treat worse
+        * to treat a person or particular group of people differently and esp. unfairly, in a way that is worse than the way people are usually treated
+        * it is illegal to discriminate on the basis of race, sex, national region, or age
+        * they argued that whites in the are in the 1800s discriminated against the Laota
+    * see a difference
+        * to be able to see the difference between two things or types of things
+        * We need to discriminate between stopgap methods and long-term solutions.
+    * discriminate on the basis of
+    * discriminate between sb/sth (and sb/sth)
 * it's no use
     * There's nothing you can do about the situation, so it's no use worrying about it
     * It's no use cramming the day before the test